CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/MWLayer/Storage/BB_Vehicle_Data_Persistency.md

 ## Description
 <!-- General Description of the BB -->
+Services for management of distributed persistent data for compatible with the different operating system (AUTOSAR Classic, Adaptive, Linux, ...)
+Define a high-level service capable to be mapped to the low-level API existing of OS in use in automotive.
+Control of robustness and refresh of standard functionality according to hardware solution.
+It also includes supervision of consumption and resource control (to ensure reliability of the system)

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Standardized high level service for distributing persistent data on operating system and being able to be used by advance feature (data collector, Shadowing, digital twins…)

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+AUTOSAR
+Linux

 ## Compose BB(s)
 <!-- Link to required BB(s)